7 Best Libraries in The World

 3. Thomas Fisher Rare Book Library (Canada)

 This Library has more rare collections than any other places in Canada.
 The place holds unique works like Shakespeare’s First Folio, the Nuremberg Chronicle, Newton’s Principia as well as a Babylonian tablet dating back to 16th century BC.
-In all, the rare book library has over 25 thousand items with a specific focus on Canada and its history.
+In all, Thomas Fisher Rare Book Library is of the most beautiful libraries in the world.
+This unique library has over 25 thousand items with a specific focus on Canada and its history.

 4. Abbey Library of Saint Gall (Switzerland)